-LSP will contract with LSU ISDS to continue input of CMV crash data and analysis of this data for preparation of an annual report used to develop the FFY 2020 CVSP.
+LSP will contract with LSU Highway Safety Research Group to continue input of CMV crash data and analysis of this data for preparation of an annual report used to develop the annual CVSP.
 This will include the analysis of all Hazardous Materials related transport incidents and crashes, where commercial vehicles were the mode of transportation.
-Additionally, this analysis will also assist in the State's Data Quality Rating improvement efforts.
-This is a continuation of successful service that began in FFY 2001.
+Additionally, this analysis will assist in the State's Data Quality Rating improvement/maintenance efforts, as well as aid in directing enforcement efforts based on the changing data.
+This contract is the continuation of a successful service that began in FFY 2001.